bllanos/image-annealing/docs/learning.md

    For example, if an image is provided as input and its dimensions do not match the dimensions of a buffer that would store it, reallocate the buffer instead of returning an error.
 Assume the caller is aware of the size mismatch and understands that the program will need to reallocate the buffer.

-   This guideline is connected to the importance of making [functions total functions][using-types-effectively]
+   This guideline supports [making functions total functions][using-types-effectively].

 ### Testing

 1. Implement tests as Rust [unit tests](https://doc.rust-lang.org/book/ch11-03-test-organization.html#unit-tests), even if they have the semantics of integration tests.
-Separate Rust [integration tests](https://doc.rust-lang.org/book/ch11-03-test-organization.html#integration-tests) are only needed for tests that cannot be run in parallel with other tests.
+Use Rust [integration tests](https://doc.rust-lang.org/book/ch11-03-test-organization.html#integration-tests) only for tests that cannot be run in parallel with other tests.

+2. Prefer only writing expressions that can panic inside tests, not inside production code.
+Panicking is a form of [effect](vision.md#side-effects), and also makes code harder to test, because tests of panic cases must use the [`should_panic`](https://doc.rust-lang.org/book/ch11-01-writing-tests.html#checking-for-panics-with-should_panic) attribute.

+   1. An assertion (e.g. `assert!()`) outside of test code is usually one of the following:

+      1. A statement of a precondition of a function: Refactoring the function can sometimes convert it into a [total function][using-types-effectively] that does not have the precondition.

+      2. An internal consistency check inside a function: Splitting the function into smaller functions may allow tests to be written that are equivalent to the former consistency check.
+Sometimes refactoring can eliminate the need for any consistency check.

+         If it is certain that a consistency check will never fail, remove it.
+Tests can increase one's confidence that a consistency check will never fail.

+      3. A statement of a postcondition of a function: Add tests that verify the postcondition, and remove the postcondition check from the function's code.

+   2. Other expressions that can panic are usually one of the following:

+      1. Cases that should never panic in practice.

+         If the panic expression is inside a conditional statement, it is equivalent to an assertion and should be handled as described above.
+For example:

+         ```rust
+         if input.size == 0 {
+             panic!();
+         }
+         ```

+         If the panic expression is inside a third-party function and there is sufficient information to determine that the function should never panic, this is acceptable.
+For example:

+         ```rust
+         let value = std::num::NonZeroUsize::new(0).unwrap();
+         ```

+         Such cases can often be rewritten using unsafe code, for example:

+         ```rust
+         let value = unsafe { std::num::NonZeroUsize::new_unchecked(0) };
+         ```

+         We suggest avoiding unsafe code except where it provides significant performance benefits, as future code maintenance and refactoring can sometimes violate preconditions that are required to prevent undefined behavior.

+      2. Cases that may occur in practice, meaning that panicking is being used as an error handling technique.
+[Use `Result` in preference to panicking](https://doc.rust-lang.org/book/ch09-03-to-panic-or-not-to-panic.html).

+      3. `match` statement arms that include `unreachable!()`.
+Try to use a control flow structure other than `match`, or try to narrow the type of value that the `match` statement is operating on in order to eliminate the unreachable arm.

+3. Within tests, only place expressions expressions that can panic in test functions (functions annotated with `#[test]`), not in test helper functions.
+Doing so makes the assertion portion of tests more obvious and makes it easier to write tests for test helper functions as needed.

+4. Write tests for test helper functions (such as functions in the [`test_util`](../test_util/) crate), but only to test error cases.
+The intention of tests of test helper functions is to verify that test helper functions can detect deviations from expected behavior such that tests of production code will fail when production code deviates from expected behavior.
+Do not write tests for the success cases within test helper functions, otherwise code test coverage reports will not be able to identify unused test helper functions.
+Success cases should already be covered by tests of production code.

 ## Resources

 We found the following resources helpful.
-Each one is listed alongside the date that it was used.
+Each one is listed alongside the date that it was most heavily used.
 Be mindful that, if a date is far in the past, then the resource may no longer exist or may have changed substantially since.
 The list is not exhaustive.

 ### Core Rust programming language resources